 Article by Claudia Kittock

-Editor's note - Claudia posed a set of questions to local nonprofits, and this is the first in a series of articles spotlighting the responses she received.
+Editor's note - This is the sixth in a series of articles spotlighting local nonprofits.

 What do you do in your current position?